Science

 Humans benefit from more micro nutrients than are found in their food for the above reasons, which would be true even with the most perfect diet possible.
 Then when adding processed foods, even more micro nutrients are needed.

 But vitamins and minerals are generally toxic, until they get to their final destination.
 That means another contradiction is in taking toxic substances which do some harm in some places while adding benefits in other places.
-As a general concept, micro nutrients are a benefit at about two or three times the recommended daily allowance, while extreme amounts should be avoided.
+As a general concept, micro nutrients are a benefit at about the recommended daily allowance, while extreme amounts should be avoided.
 Some are less toxic than others, which allows greater amounts.
 Some persons have died taking excessive amounts of B vitamins over time.

 Carbon and silicon are quite similar, except that carbon forms its covalent bonds with other carbon, oxygen, hydrogen, nitrogen and sulfur, while silicon forms its covalent bonds with metals and cations.